heavyoryx/Conversation_evaluator/README.md

 * a reasonable architecture
 * a system that can be tested and improved against expected outputs

-The fallback rules make the evaluator more aligned with the provided rubric while keeping the design transparent.
+The fallback rules make the evaluator more aligned with the provided evaluation logic while keeping the design transparent.

 ## Limitations